Share this!

 Must Love Dukes by Elizabeth Michels

 I first picked up Must Love Dukes on a whim looking to try a new historical romance author and I immediately fell in love.
-I’ve continued reading this author but this remains my favourite series because it has that fun and light hearted elements that you can expect from a historical romantic comedy.
+I’ve continued reading this author but this remains my favorite series because it has that fun and light hearted elements that you can expect from a historical romantic comedy.

 Lady Bridget’s Diary by Maya Rodale